apprunjs/apprun-docs/docs/apprun-site-static.md

     contact.tsx     <- contact page, AppRun component`
 ```

-With all the HTML pages are created, you can deploy the static website.
+With all the HTML pages created, you can deploy the static website.

 In the next section, you will learn a few ways to [customize AppRun-Site commands and dev server](apprun-site-config.md).